cohitre/myron-marston/static/dev-blog/_posts/2012-03-09-building-an-around-hook-using-fibers.md

 Conceptually, you can think of a fiber as a thread, but rather than the OS or VM scheduling it, you manually switch back and forth.
-Unlike with a thread, you don't have to worry about race conditions when modifying shared process memory, since all context switches are manul.
+Unlike with a thread, you don't have to worry about race conditions when modifying shared process memory, since all context switches are manual.

 Our around hook needs to have its own sequence of execution that gets interrupted in the middle and then resumed; thus, the entire thing